Task Planning with a Weighted Functional Object-Oriented Network: Introduction

 \section{Introduction}

+A major prospect in robotics is to develop robots that are programmed with the ability to perform daily tasks autonomously, which would particularly be useful for persons who cannot perform them on their own.
+Such robots would rely on several components, such as perception modules, programmed motion primitives and skills, and knowledge representation, to understand the effects of its actions on the state of its environment~\cite{paulius2019survey}.
+Inspired by prior work~\cite{Ren2013,SunRAS2013,Lin2015a}, we introduced the functional object-oriented network (FOON) as a knowledge representation for service robots~\cite{paulius2016functional,paulius2018functional}.
+FOON, which is motivated by the theory of affordance~\cite{Gibson_1977}, describes the relationship between objects and manipulation actions as nodes in the network.
+In~\cite{paulius2016functional}, we showed how knowledge can be merged into a single network from which knowledge can be retrieved as task sequences, while in~\cite{paulius2018functional}, we demonstrated how existing knowledge can be used to learn ``new'' concepts based on object similarity.

-In the ideal world, we want to build a robot that is capable of performing all tasks for a person who is unable to do the task themselves.
-However, to perfectly design such a robot is an exceptionally daunting task.
-For one, the variability of the environment in which robots work is very dynamic and is likely to feature objects of different shapes and sizes, while also varying in the position of objects.
+However, up to this point, we have yet to demonstrate how a real robot can use FOON for task execution, as to perfectly design a robot that can understand its actions and operate safely in human environments is an exceptionally daunting task.
+Firstly, the robot's working space (i.e. human environments) is usually very dynamic, as it is likely to feature objects of different shapes, sizes, positions, and orientations.
 Secondly, robot motions are not guaranteed to be 100\% reliable and can fail occasionally.
-A robot's capability to perform human-like manipulations heavily depends on how it is made; features such as the type of end-effector it has (e.g. what type of gripper it uses, how many fingers it has, etc.), the number of degrees of freedom and joints it has for its appendages, and the freedom (or lack of) to navigate the environment in search for the items it requires for problem solving.
-We can leverage the available resources or capabilities of the robot by introducing collaboration with a human assistant.
-Human-robot collaboration is an ongoing research area that focuses on robot and human interaction \cite{fong2003survey,yanco2004classifying,goodrich2008human,chandrasekaran2015human} to solve a common goal and has been extensively studied for areas such as social interaction \cite{khatib1999mobile,zinn2004playing,edsinger2007human,dautenhahn2007socially,rybski2008using}, coordinated tasks \cite{mutlu2008robots,randelli2013knowledge,gombolay2015coordination} rehabilitation \cite{robins2004robot,billard2007building}, and care for the elderly or disabled \cite{kautz2002overview,dautenhahn2006may,rao2002human}.
-Motivated by this idea, we explore human-robot collaboration using our knowledge representation called the \emph{functional object-oriented network} (FOON) \cite{paulius2016functional}, which we briefly review in Section \ref{sec:FOON}, to demonstrate how task trees can be executed.
+A robot's ability to perform human-like manipulations greatly depends on how it is made; features such as the type of end-effector(s) it has (e.g. what type of gripper it uses, how many fingers it has, etc.), the number of degrees of freedom, its joint types, and the freedom (or lack of) to navigate the environment in search for the items it requires for problem solving.
+Through the addition of success rates as weights to FOON, we are better able to capture the uncertainty of performing such actions without failure and to identify a task sequence that is best suited to the current situation.
+Furthermore, weights can also be set for robots with different architectures to reflect their ability to perform certain manipulations.